 WHAT ARE MONSTER COOKIES?

-Monster cookies always have three main ingredients: peanut butter, oats and colourful candy-coated chocolate.
+Monster cookies always have three main ingredients: peanut butter, oats and colorful candy-coated chocolate.
 They are big, thick and chunky with a chewy texture and always contain oats.
 They're similar to a kitchen sink cookie, except they're more fun!

-INGREDIENTS FOR THE BEST MONSTER COOKIE RECIPE:
+INGREDIENTS FOR THE BEST MONSTER COOKIE RECIPE

 - Peanut butter - this recipe works best with smooth or creamy peanut butter, and I like to use the regular emulsified type.
 If you use natural peanut butter they will be slightly more crumbly.